jannis-kiriasis/digibooking/README.md

 ## Issues fixed

 1. Fit 2 columns with width 50% and margin on the same row.
 The total width + margin is above 100%.
-Solution: use `box-sizing:border-box;` and the padding width is included in the column width.
+Solution: use padding instead of margin and `box-sizing:border-box;`.
+The padding width is included in the column width.
 [Stackoverflow](https://stackoverflow.com/questions/14416651/including-margin-for-width-and-height).
 2. Make the button left and right sides completely rounded.
 Setting a `border-radius: 50%` will make my button completely rounder.
 Solution: Set the `border-radius` to the same dimension as the left and right padding.
 3. Center align horizontally 4 images in a div.
 Solution: used `display: flex;` and `justify-content: center;`.
 [Stackoverflow](https://stackoverflow.com/questions/10989238/.center-image-horizontally-within-a-div).
 4. Make `search-services-white` and `search-services-light-blue` divs grow with their content.
 Solution: Add `overflow:hidden` to the parent container.
 [Stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content).